siangooding/lexical_simplification/README.md

 ## System Output

-The system output on the test sets from [Gooding and Kochmar (2019)](https://www.aclweb.org/anthology/D19-1491.pdf) for the original system is available in [Sytem Output](./System%20Output).
+The system output on the test sets from [Gooding and Kochmar (2019)](https://www.aclweb.org/anthology/D19-1491.pdf) for the original system is available in [sytem output](./system%20output).

 ## Citing